 We have strategically selected and acquired land for future development to sustain our continued growth.
-As of June 30, 2018, our 147 property development projects, developed through our subsidiaries, joint ventures and associated companies, had an estimated aggregate GFA attributable to us of approximately 19.9 million sq.m., including 90 projects or phases of projects under construction with an aggregate planned GFA attributable to us of approximately 9.2 million sq.m.
-As of the same date, our land bank for future development had an estimated aggregate GFA attributable to us of approximately 5.8 million sq.m.
-In particular, we acquired 14 new land parcels with an aggregate GFA attributable to us of 1.1 million sq.m. during the six months ended June 30, 2018.
-As of June 30, 2018, our properties held for future development included an aggregate estimated GFA attributable to us of approximately 0.5 million sq.m. for which we have not obtained land use rights certificates but have entered into land grant contracts and had either paid the relevant land premiums and were awaiting the relevant government agencies to issue the land use rights certificates or had not paid the relevant land premiums because (a) the relevant local governments had extended the relevant payment period as they had not completed resettlement and infrastructure work in relation to the land parcels or (b) the relevant land premiums had not become due.
-Most of the land parcels we have acquired are situated at prime locations in first and second-tier cities or cities that we believe to have high growth potential, which, in terms of development potential, we believe are less susceptible to market volatility.
+As of December 31, 2018, our 154 property development projects, developed through our subsidiaries, joint ventures and associated companies, had an estimated aggregate GFA attributable to us of approximately 21.8 million sq.m., including 96 projects or phases of projects under construction with an aggregate planned GFA attributable to us of approximately 13.1 million sq.m.
+As of the same date, our land bank for future development had an estimated aggregate GFA attributable to us of approximately 12.9 million sq.m.
+In particular, we acquired 24 new land parcels with an aggregate GFA attributable to us of 2.0 million sq.m. during the year ended December 31, 2018.
+Most of the land parcels we acquired are situated at prime locations in first and second-tier cities or cities that we believe to have high growth potential, and, in terms of development potential, are less susceptible to market volatility.